vaspan98/breast_cancer_classification/README.md

 10. Mitoses: 1 - 10
 11. Class: (2 for benign, 4 for malignant)

-## Description / Goals
+**Data Preprocessing:**

 We observe that the `Bare Nuclei` column has some fields completed with the `?` symbol, which represents an unknow value.
-In order to execute our Classification task we have to replace all the `?` of the `Bare Nuclei` column with a value in the range 1-10 to complete our dataset.
+In order to execute our Classification task we have to replace all the `?` of this column with a value in the range 1-10 to complete our dataset.
 We choose to replace all the `?` with `1` because it is the dominant value of the current column.
-As a result, it is more possible to have more occurancies of `1` in this column than any other value. <br>
+As a result, the `Bare Nuclei` column is highly possible to have more occurancies of the value `1` than any other values in the range 1-10. <br>
 The fixed dataset is uploaded in the current github repository.

 ## Classification Algorithms